The only ratings agency that combines the broadest coverage, strictest independence, complete objectivity, high ethics, and a commitment to safety.

 The Weiss Crypto Ratings model is built with five basic layers:

 Layer 1.
-Current data on each currency’s technology, adoption, risk and reward
+Current data on each currency’s technology, adoption, risk and momentum.

 Layer 2.
 Proprietary formulas that convert the data into comparable ratios